Introduction to Nursing/Certified Nursing Assistant/Home Health Aide

 The Nursing Assistant/Home Health Aide program will be offered twice during the fall semester, three times during the spring semester, and once during the summer semester.

-The Mesabi Range Community and Technical College Practical Nursing program is a member of the Itasca Nursing Education Consortium (INEC).
+The Mesabi Range College Practical Nursing program is a member of the Itasca Nursing Education Consortium (INEC).
 This enables the nursing student to continue their nursing education within this consortium without concern for transferability of nursing courses.

-Upon completion of this nursing program, students may advance to the next level of their nursing education or complete the Minnesota State Board of Nursing licensure examination and apply for employment as a licensed practical nurse.
+Upon completion of the nursing program, students can take the Minnesota State Board of Nursing licensure examination and may either advance to the next level of their nursing education or apply for employment as a licensed practical nurse.

-All prerequisite and Semester I courses must be successfully completed with a letter grade of "C" or better before proceeding to Semester II courses.
-Students must obtain an 80 percent (“C”) success rate in each instructional course in order to continue in the program.
-Semester II courses must be completed with an 80 percent (“C”) success rate in order to continue to Semester III.
+All pre-program courses must be successfully completed with a letter grade of "B" or better before proceeding to Semester II courses.
+Beginning Semester II, students must obtain an 80 percent (“C”) success rate in each instructional course in order to continue on to Semester III.

-During the clinical portion of the program, occurring during Semester II and III, students spend two days of each week at the Virginia Regional Medical Center, the Virginia Convalescent Care Unit, and other facilities.
+During the clinical portion of the program, occurring during Semester II and III, students spend one day each week at Essentia Health-Virginia Clinic, Essentia Health-Virginia Care Center, and other facilities.
 Background checks are required by Minnesota State Law.

-Course equivalency determination is subject to review and approval by the Mesabi Range Community and Technical College admissions personnel and the Practical Nursing Program Director.
+Course equivalency determination is subject to review and approval by the Practical Nursing Program Director.